-To enable the binding to work, replace the columnMap section with an empty columns array.
+To enable the binding to work, replace the columnMap section with an empty columns array because bindings cannot be used to specify columnMap.

 '''

 "chart_2": {

 "type": "chart",

 "parameters": {

 "visualizationType": "pie",

 "step": "PieByProduct_2",

 "columns" : [],

 ...

 }

 }

 '''

 Filter Bindings

 You can create different types of filters in a SAQL query.
 The following sections walk you through some example filters that use different types of bindings.